-5) The financial resources ratio is calculated by dividing adjusted net debt service outstanding by total claims-paying resources (including MAC adjustment for AGC).
+5) The financial resources ratio is calculated by dividing adjusted net debt service outstanding by total claims-paying resources (including MAC adjustment for AGC)

-6) Discount rate was changed from 6% to 3% in first quarter 2020.
+6) Discount rate was changed from 6% to 3% in the first quarter of 2020.
 Prior periods have been updated to reflect the change.